-UPDATED 8Jul2017: Buffing wood is the best-kept secret of the wood finishing world.
+UPDATED 13Sep2017: Buffing wood is the best-kept secret of the wood finishing world.
 That’s a great thing because so many people have trouble creating a finish they can be proud of.
 It always surprises me how few people interested in wood have discovered the value of buffing.
-It can create a glass-smooth finish, even after polyurethane has been applied with nothing more than a brush in an ordinary home workshop.
+It can create a glass-smooth finish, even after polyurethane has been applied not-too-well with nothing more than a brush in an ordinary home workshop.
 Buffing is especially valuable for dealing with the nasty side of waterbased urethane – the brush strokes, the bubbles and the less-than-smooth results many people struggle with.
 The dirty little secret of the wood finishing world is that waterbased urethane is significantly harder to apply well than its oil-based ancestor.
-Buffing really does make it easy to get glass-smooth results on wood finished with polyurethane.
+Buffing really does make it easy to get superb results on wood finished with polyurethane.
 That’s what you’ll learn about here.
 Buffing works beautifully, even if you’ve applied a finish that’s not too smooth to begin with.

 Most ordinary people who attempt to apply a polyurethane finish wood eventually resign themselves to sub-standard results, all for lack of one tiny piece of information.
 But a rough, ho-hum wood finishing outcome isn’t inevitable when you understand how to do power buffing.
 It works perfectly on all flat wooden surfaces, making use of the ubiquitous random orbit sander power tool.
 I’m not talking about using this sander for sanding, but rather for buffing a finish that you’ve already applied.

 You can power-buff all kinds of finishes – wood, metal, and even car bodies.
 When you get to the bottom of this article, check out my video on how I used buffing techniques to get rid of scuffs and scratches on my vehicles.
 In this article I’ll show you here apply especially to a polyurethane finish — either oil-based or water based.
 It can transform an ordinary wood surface into one that’s a smooth as glass and very inviting to the touch.
 And the work takes just a few minutes.
 Click the window below to watch an overview of the power buffing process.